Updated April 2026

 Typical annual premium

-The critical gap between personal and commercial use that every rideshare driver needs to understand.
+The critical gap between personal and commercial use that every Australian rideshare driver needs to understand.

-Standard personal car insurance policies in New Zealand are designed for private use - commuting, errands, social trips and leisure driving.
+Standard personal car insurance policies in Australia are designed for private use - commuting to work, running errands, social outings and leisure driving.
 When you start carrying passengers or making deliveries for payment, you are operating a vehicle for "hire or reward."
-This is a fundamentally different risk profile, and virtually all personal car insurance policies contain an exclusion for commercial or business use of this kind.
+This fundamentally changes the risk profile, and virtually all personal car insurance policies contain an exclusion for commercial or business use of this kind.

-This means if you have an accident while driving a passenger for Uber, or while making a DoorDash delivery, your personal insurer can - and almost certainly will - decline your entire claim.
+This means if you have an accident while driving a passenger for Uber, DiDi or Ola, or while making a DoorDash or Menulog delivery, your personal insurer can - and almost certainly will - decline your entire claim.
 This applies even if the accident was not your fault and even if you only drive part-time.

 The insurance gap typically breaks into three phases: